View MARGUERITE CORRAO's Obituary on Boston.com and share memories

 |

-CORRAO, Marguerite "Margie" (McCarthy) Age 75, of Winthrop, beloved wife of the late Richard Corrao, passed peacefully on Sunday, February 23, 2020 at the in Danvers.
+CORRAO, Marguerite "Margie" (McCarthy) Age 75 of Winthrop, beloved wife of the late Richard Corrao, passed peacefully on Sunday, February 23, 2020 at the in Danvers.
 Margie is survived by several sisters, many nieces & nephews and her beloved dog, Gemma.
-Relatives & friends are invited to attend Margie's Funeral Mass, which will be held in St. John the Evangelist Church, 320 Winthrop St., Winthrop, on Monday, March 2nd at 10 A.M.
-Burial in Holy Cross Cemetery, Malden.
+Relatives & friends are invited to attend Margie's Funeral Mass which will be held in St. John the Evangelist Church, 320 Winthrop St., Winthrop on Monday, March 2nd at 10 A.M.
+Burial in Winthrop Cemetery, Winthrop.
 Assisting the family with the arrangements is the Peterson-O'Donnell Funeral Home, DANVERS. www.odonnellfuneralservice.com

 View the online memorial for Marguerite "Margie" (McCarthy) CORRAO